PSBVISION/Self-drivingJS_Part1/README.md

 chrome://flags/#enable-experimental-canvas-features
 ```

-If you can see the rotating wood box in [this Three.js example](https://rawgit.com/mrdoob/three.js/dev/examples/webgl_worker_offscreencanvas.html), then all of the correct settings should be enabled for Dash to be fully functional.
+If you can see the rotating wood box in [this Three.js example](https://rawgit.com/mrdoob/three.js/dev/examples/webgl_worker_offscreencanvas.html), then all of the correct settings should be enabled for Motiv to be fully functional.

 ### Firefox

 OffscreenCanvas can be enabled in Firefox with the `gfx.offscreencanvas.enabled` flag by visiting `about:config`.

-However, even with OffscreenCanvas available, Dash doesn't work in Firefox Quantum for Windows.
+However, even with OffscreenCanvas available, Motiv doesn't work in Firefox Quantum for Windows.
 It appears that OffscreenCanvas is not supported in Web Workers, and running the planner causes the tab to crash.
 See [this Firefox ticket](https://bugzilla.mozilla.org/show_bug.cgi?id=1436036) for more information.

-Dash _does_ work in Firefox Quantum for MacOS, though.
+Motiv _does_ work in Firefox Quantum for MacOS, though.
 But the frame rate is so low compared to Chrome, that the simulation is barely runnable.

 ### Edge